Monastery of Saint Anthony: Early European visitors (1300–1800)

 During the later crusades, European priests and diplomats began to tour Egypt as a part of their pilgrimage to the Holy Land.
 Ludolph of Suchem, a parish priest in the diocese of Paderborn, mentions his visits to the “many cells and hermitages of holy fathers,” many of which live under St. Anthony.
 In his “Description of the Holy Land”, he describes the miraculous fountain of St. Anthony: “In this desert there is a place beneath an exceeding tall and narrow rock, wherein St. Anthony used to dwell, and from out of the rock there flows a stream for half a stone’s throw, until it is lost in the sand… this place is visited by many for devotions and pleasure, and also by the grace of God and in honor of St. Anthony many sicknesses are healed and driven away by the fountain.”

 In 1395, during the Crusade of Nicopolis, Ogier VIII d'Anglure journeyed to Egypt with several French pilgrims.
-He compared the Monastery of St. Anthony to the Saint Catherine's Monastery, stating that it was even more beautiful and noted the holiness and charitable of the Jacobite monks.
+He compared the Monastery of St. Anthony to the Saint Catherine's Monastery, stating that it was even more beautiful and noted the holiness and charity of the Jacobite monks.
 By the early 15th century, the monastery had become an established pilgrimage destination and it was commonplace for pilgrims to inscribe their name, coat-of-arms, and date of arrival on the walls of the monastery.

 In the late 15th century, the monastery was devastated by the same Bedouins the monastery employed, and all of the monks were killed.
 It then followed that Syrian monks began to occupy the monastery, and helped in the rebuilding of the monastery at the beginning of the 16th century.
 After the restoration of the monastery, Ethiopian and Egyptian monks co-inhabited the monastery for some time.
 However, the monastery slowly fell completely into ruin and the few monks that lived there greatly relied on the support from the nearby village of Bush.
 From then until the 19th century, there are various accounts of travelers who stopped by the monastery, but the monastery is only briefly mentioned in passing.
 It is known that Franciscan missionaries sometimes used the monastery as a base to prepare missionaries in the 17th century.
 However, the monastery was in such disarray that it lacked even a door, and travelers had to enter via a rope and basket operated with a pulley system.